jono-rams/surround-to-eac3/README.md

   * Files are skipped entirely if no audio streams in the target languages meet the criteria for transcoding, preventing empty or unnecessary output files.

+* **Efficient Processing:**

+  * The script automatically skips processing a file if an output file with the target name already exists.
+This allows you to safely re-run the script on the same directory to only process new files.
+Use the `--force-reprocess` flag to override this behavior.

 * **Flexible Output:**

   * Save processed files alongside originals or in a specified output directory, maintaining the source folder structure if applicable.